List of participating nations at the Summer Olympic Games: Recent Games

 Several events in the 1990s led to a large increase in participating nations at the Olympic Games.
 After the dissolution of the Soviet Union, the Baltic states competed as independent nations for the first time since 1936 at the 1992 Games, in Barcelona.
 The remaining twelve ex-republics of the Soviet Union competed together as the Unified Team for these Games.
 A single German team competed for the first time since 1964, after the German reunification in 1990, while the breakup of Yugoslavia resulted in the Olympic debut of new nations.

 The Centennial Olympics, in Atlanta, were attended by athletes from 197 nations, including 24 nations making their Summer Games debut.
 Czechoslovakia had split into the Czech Republic and Slovakia, and all ex-Soviet republics competed as independent nations.
 The Games continued to grow, with 199 nations represented in Sydney, for the 2000 Summer Games, and 201 nations in Athens, for the 2004 Summer Olympics.

 A record number of nations (204) were represented at the 2008 Summer Olympics in Beijing, with Marshall Islands and Tuvalu making their Olympic debut.
 After competing together as Serbia and Montenegro in 2004, Serbia and Montenegro sent independent teams to Beijing.
 Only Brunei failed to participate in the Games, after failing to register any athletes for competition.

 The 2012 Games in London increased this record to 206 nations, even though only 204 NOCs were represented.
 Brunei returned to the Games, but athletes from the former Netherlands Antilles competed as Independent Olympic Athletes, after the Netherlands Antilles Olympic Committee's membership in the IOC was withdrawn in 2011 as a consequence of the dissolution of the Caribbean country.
 One athlete from South Sudan also competed as an independent athlete, since the nation had not yet formed a National Olympic Committee after its independence in 2011.

 A further increase occurred in the 2016 Summer Olympics, with 206 nations represented: South Sudanese athletes were able to compete under their nation's flag and Kosovo made their debut as an independent team.
 There was also a team made up of refugees, made up of athletes from the Democratic Republic of the Congo, Ethiopia, South Sudan and Syria who had fled their home countries and could not compete under their home NOC.

-Although the COVID-19 pandemic crisis, the 2020 Summer Olympics in 2021 have also 206 teams represented with the only boycott of North Korea.
-Russian Olympic Committee although replaced the name of Russia with no national flag and anthem, after doping sanctions.
+Despite the COVID-19 pandemic crisis, the 2020 Summer Olympics in 2021 also had 206 teams represented, with only North Korea boycotting.
+However, the Russian Olympic Committee was banned, and Russian athletes competed as independent athletes with no national flag and anthem, due to doping sanctions.
+On 28 March 2023, it was announced that Russian and Belarusian athletes compete as Individual Neutral Athletes and the abbreviation AIN, and North Korea returned to Paris 2024.